 The Bronte Way

-Much of the Bronte Way crosses wild and desolate moorland, but civilisation is never far away and there are plenty of pubs and country houses to stop off for a quick pint of ale en route.
-At a steady pace the walk should take up to a week to complete, but it can be broken into four distinct sections which are all conveniently served by local public transport.
+While some of the Bronte Way crosses wild and desolate moorland, civilisation is never far away and there are plenty of pubs and country houses to stop off for a quick pint of ale en route.
+At a steady pace the walk could take up to a week to complete, but it can be broken into four distinct sections which are all conveniently served by local public transport.

 Places which can be visited along the route include the following: